robertknight/rten/js-examples/image-classification/README.md

 ## Setup

-1. Build the main Wasnn project.
+1. Build the main RTen project.
 See the README.md file at the root of the repository.
 2. In this directory, run `npm install`
 3. Download and convert the ONNX MobileNet model: